holczmannb/IndexSorter/README.md

  [false, false, false, false, false, false, false, false]<BR>
  3. Use the number from input array as index and set true by this index in the helper array. <BR>
  [false, false, true, false, true, false, true, true]<BR>
- 4. Loop over the helper array and write back to the index value to the original array left to right if the helper array contains true in the index position<BR>
+ 4. Loop over the helper array and write back to the index value to the original array left to right if the helper array contains true in the index position.<BR>
  [3, 5, 7, 8]<BR>

  <B>Formal analysis:</B> <BR><BR>
- Sort an array of n distinct elements, quicksort takes O( n log n ) time in best case and O ( n2 ) in worst case<BR>
+ Sort an array of n distinct elements, quicksort takes O( n log n ) time in best case and O ( n2 ) in worst case.<BR>
- Index sorting needs three loops over the the array<BR>
+ Index sorting needs three loops over the the array.<BR>
- 1. Selecting the maximum element: n step<BR>
+ 1. Selecting the maximum element: n step.<BR>
- 2. Setting the helper array value: n step<BR>
+ 2. Setting the helper array value: n step.<BR>
- 3. Writing back the index values to original: max step, where max is the maximum value in the array<BR>
+ 3. Writing back the index values to original: max step, where max is the maximum value in the array.<BR>

  The time is always linear and O ( 2n + max ) in every case.<BR>
  n = 1000 then QuickSort needs 3000 steps and IndexSort both need 2000 + maximum value steps in best case.<BR>